danielabar/meblog/src/markdown/active_storage_form_errors.md

 </form>
 ```

 `<input type="file"...>` is the browser native file picker.
-The MDN docs: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file have details on how it works.
+The MDN docs have [details on how it works](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file).
 For our purposes, the important points to understand are:

 * The file input type has a `value` attribute which defaults to an empty string.
 * When `value` is empty, then "No file chosen" is displayed in the browser.